ART CREATORS

 *Note: The online grants system is compatible with screen reading systems, but does not have an in-application screen-reader.

 Project Grants are competitive.
 Grant recipients are chosen by a continually renewed and representative group of community members with a variety of expertise and diverse perspectives.
 Committee Members are selected for their artistic knowledge and experience, awareness of community needs and issues, and other contributing factors.
 An ArtsKC Board Member leads each committee.
-Each application will be reviewed and discussed by the committee.
-Applicants may be emailed questions regarding the application.
-Not all applicants will be sent questions.
 Grants are then approved by the ArtsKC Board of Directors.

 The committee will consider: